 According to Dr. Seto Wing Hong, co-director of the World Health Organization Collaborating Centre for infectious Disease Epidemiology and Control, the blue or colored side must face out because it blocks moisture and filters fluids from other commuters.

 A face mask is meant to help prevent large-particle droplets, sprays, splashes or splatter that may contain germs.
+(READ also: The CoViD-19 Saga: Should We Wear a Mask at Home?)

 It filters bodily fluids such as saliva, blood, and/or small particles from other people.